 Wanna get crafty this Christmas and make your own signs?
-While there are numerous methods to making signs, today I’m going to share a super easy option that doesn’t require a fancy vinyl cutting machine.
+While there are numerous methods for making signs, today I’m going to share a super easy option that doesn’t require a fancy vinyl cutting machine.
 Instead, you can make these holiday signs from printables and a blank canvas.

 How to Make Holiday Signs from Printables

 This is one of those projects I think would be fun to make at a holiday party or get together.
 You can make signs to use in your home, or to give away as gifts.

 The first thing you’ll want to do is gather your supplies.
 For this example, I used the Farm Fresh Christmas Trees Printable from my shop, and also show a sample using our Farm Fresh Pumpkins design, but you can use any printable or photo.

 I suggest using a print slightly larger than your canvas and printing from a print shop unless you have a laser printer.
 Otherwise, the ink may bleed if you use an inkjet printer.